yannickhofmann/ofxLlamaCpp/README.md

 ## Models

 Please use models in GGUF, a binary format that is optimized for quick loading and saving of models, making it highly efficient for inference purposes.
 Don't forget to get a GGUF model (e.g., from HuggingFace).
-Models in GGUF format need to get dropped into `bin/data`.
+Models in GGUF format need to get dropped into the `bin/data` folders of the examples.

 ## License